-In May, Sammy Wang became the third and final member of the class of 2017 to earn his Private Pilot’s License.
+In May, Sammy Wang became the third and final member of the class of 2017 to earn his Private Pilot’s Certificate.
 It was an accomplishment that was four years in the making.

 “I started flying my freshman year,” Sammy said.
 “I’d always loved planes, and I really wanted to get my license.
 Unfortunately, this was when I was only 14, meaning I had two years until I could even solo.
 After that, I had another year to wait until I was old enough to get my license.
 The hardest part was that I wasn’t 17 until senior year, and it was hard to juggle ACT prep, school work, college applications, and flying at the same time.
 I went probably four months without flying, so it took a while to get back to the point where I was ready for the test.”